a

 EU GDPR (EU and EEA)

-The General Data Protection Regulation (EU GDPR) is the toughest privacy and security law in the world.
+The General Data Protection Regulation (EU GDPR) is the world's toughest privacy and security law.
 It applies throughout the EU and EEA area.

 Though it was drafted and passed by the European Union (EU), it imposes obligations onto organizations anywhere globally, so long as they target or collect data related to people in the EU.